PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 Using this section will give you the ability to import the desired country's localizations.</br>
 - If you select a country that you do not already have it inside your shop, it will import all localizations you selected for it.
-- If you select a country that you already have it inside your shop, it will update the localizations you selected for it.
+- If the user selects a country that is already imported, it will update the localizations you selected content selected.

 **Localization pack you want to import**